Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 Table of contents+

-My 2026 Dubai off-plan developer verdict
+My 2026 Dubai off-plan developer recommendations

 What "off-plan" actually means in Dubai